 Nam Yang has a long history of welcoming and uniting people from diverse cultures, bringing them together as part of our kung fu family.
 Inevitably, members have different cultural expectations, depending on where they have originated.
 In any Nam Yang club, however, the culture of Chinese Kung Fu takes precedence.
 This provides a level playing field on which all members can relate equally and, most importantly, train to the best of their ability.

-The essence of this Kung Fu culture is contained in Nam Yang’s code of conduct and etiquette guidelines (below).
+The essence of this Kung Fu culture is contained in Nam Yang’s code of conduct (below).
 The subtleties can be picked up from the instructors and senior students.
 Learning about this is an exciting part of the experience at the mountain retreat.
 Roughly speaking, it means living as part of the Nam Yang family, treating all of your colleagues as you would family and making all newcomers welcome.
 It means not letting your ego get in the way of training constructively.
 It means respecting the local culture and not acting or dressing in a way likely to cause offence when out in public.
 It definitely does not mean that you can’t have fun – our members are usually extremely good at this.
 Pai town provides a great deal of potential for having fun.

 Leading By Example

 At the mountain retreat, we are all part of the Nam Yang family.
 The teachers live, train and eat at the retreat.
 It is their role to lead by example and personify the spirit of kung fu.
 Irrespective of a person’s culture, we welcome them and treat them equally and with respect.
+We do expect this respect to be returned.

 Loyalty and Respect